 Even though attending college can offer you many benefits, there are potential drawbacks.

 Note that you only get many of the benefits of going to college if you're able to graduate.
-A 2013 CBS article reported that just 56% of students who enrolled in college as first-time students in the fall of 2007 had earned a degree or certificate.
+A 2019 NPR article reported that only 58% of students who enrolled in college as first-time students in the fall of 2012 had earned a degree.

 Now, let's take a look at the three biggest cons of attending college.